Canary Islands Unfiltered: Volcanic Wonders, Hidden Beaches, and Island Hopping Adventures You Won't Believe

 Tenerife

-Tenerife is the largest and most popular of all the islands chain with a wealth of beach resorts found in the sun-blessed south.
+Tenerife is the largest and most popular of all the island chains, with a wealth of beach resorts found in the sun-blessed south.

-There is an amazing choice of accommodations from luxury hotels to budget-friendly hostels and self-catering to villa rentals.
+There is a fantastic choice of accommodations, from luxury hotels to budget-friendly hostels and self-catering to villa rentals.

 Tenerife is home to Mount Teide the world’s third-tallest volcano and the highest point in Spain.
 The area around Mount Teide is a must place to visit as you will be welcomed with spectacular and unworldly landscapes, over two million people visit this mountain each year just to witness the unique and stunning scenery.
 The volcano is of extreme importance to the natural world and became a UNESCO-designated World Heritage Site in 2007.